 This article is complementary to The Romaness of Fascism: Palmieri and Mussolini on Mazzini, Dante, and the Mission and Influences of Fascism.
-Palmieri and Fascism lacks, and perhaps for a realistic reason to consider, the faith of the democratic idealist, the republican and theosophist alike.
-It is our faith, that the citizens are capable of ruling themselves, as our John Locke held concerning our liberty; and could if given equality and advances in education, become enlightened citizens.
-Humbled briefly, the Fascists taught, that this is delusional.
-Firstly, the Fascist holds Democracy, as the U.S. founders and early thinkers held also, to be.
-So, in place of man’s sovereignty is placed an all-encompassing totalitarianism, led by a Hero, which the preacher of Fascism, Palmieri, held was Benito Mussolini.
-What Mario Palmieri says in Chapter VIII THE FASCIST STATE, THE LEGACY OF ROME The Philosophy of Fascism is clearly adverse to American Republicanism and Liberalism.
+The idea of Democracy, is that the citizens are capable of ruling themselves, as John Locke held concerning our liberty; and could if given equality and advances in education, become enlightened citizens.
+The Fascists taught, that this is a delusional trait of the Democratic ideal.
+In place of man’s sovereignty is placed an all-encompassing totalitarianism, led by a Hero, in the words of Palmieri, which is in the case of his argument, Benito Mussolini (see Anthony James Gregor’s Italian Fascism and Developmental Dictatorship, 2014 for further study).
+Mario Palmieri describes National Syndicalism in place of individualism in Chapter VIII THE FASCIST STATE, THE LEGACY OF ROME in the The Philosophy of Fascism, regarding the powers of the State.

-This is not a place we lie to you on, but I cannot deny that on several other things, Palmieri is right in his critique.
 By being dishonest and idealistic about democracy, Palmieri argues, that this prevents possibilities of a development of human society along other ways, in line with the needs, aspirations and potentialities inherent in the mass of people, and not as we wish them to be.
-Palmieri speaks honestly, when considering it, but many will take a offence to his words.
+Palmieri speaks honestly, when considering it, but many might be offended by his words.
 I see it as the reality, and an unfortunate reality, which has been taken advantage of to control and manage the democratic masses in the U.S. and in British society, as Adam Curtis’s documentaries teach us.
-The mass of men and women, including you and me, are slaves—slaves to our animal instincts, passions, etc. But Palmieri hopes, perhaps the day may dawn, when all men will be so many Socrates, i.e., wise; but “until that day dawns let us get rid of this great falsehood which is the Democratic Ideal, let us get rid of our hypocrisy, let us be sincere…”
+The mass of men and women, including you and me, are slaves—slaves to our animal instincts and passions he says.
+But Palmieri hopes, perhaps the day may dawn, when all men will be so many Socrates, i.e., wise; but “until that day dawns let us get rid of this great falsehood which is the Democratic Ideal, let us get rid of our hypocrisy, let us be sincere…”

 “The Renaissance is commonly held to have been, and undoubtedly it was in a way, all that the name implies of re-birth of classical studies and pagan lore.
 Still, had it been only that and nothing else, had it meant for the world simply an artificial reproduction of old idea, feelings, ways of living, etc., the Renaissance would have failed to represent a milestone in the road of human development.
 The spirit of the age had not true organic connection with the spirit of ancient times, and the classic-pagan-hedonistic attitude of mankind throughout that age was at best a poor reproduction of something which represented a moment of human history forming part of the past, a past as dead as the men who of this moment were the brightest lights.”